Gluten free chicken tenders are coated in almond flour, then fried in hot avocado oil until golden brown and delightfully crispy.

 - Heat 2 tablespoons of the oil in a large skillet over medium-high heat, about 4 minutes.

-- Carefully wipe the skillet using paper towels, add the remainder of the oil, and fry the second batch.
+- Carefully wipe the skillet using paper towels, add the remaining oil, and fry the second batch.
+Serve immediately.